ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Multiple Tabs: Yes
 ### Plugins: written in Vim script and Lua
 ### UI: Text based
 This is a cross platform code editor written in C, as an improved version of Vim editor.
 It is almost backwards compatible with Vim, and is slowly growing.
+It is highly extensible, maybe even the most extensible code editor.
+Like Vim, it uses plugin managers, the most popular of which is vim-plug.
+It can do everything with the help of plugins, everything which other editors like Visual Studio Code and Atom can do.
 ## Micro
 ### Owner: Zachary Yedidia
 ### License: MIT License, Go License (Golang), Apache License 2.0 (gdamore/encoding, zyedidia/tcell), BSD 3-clause (zyedidia/clipboard, golang/x), MPL (gopher-luar)